Voiture de course Formule 1 circuit vitesse pilote légendaire

 1975

-First World Title — Ferrari
+First world title — Ferrari

 1976

-The Nürburgring Accident and Monza Comeback
+The Nürburgring accident and the return to Monza

 1977

-Second World Title — Ferrari
+Second world title — Ferrari

 1984

-Third World Title — McLaren
+Third world title — McLaren

 After two years of retirement, Lauda returned to McLaren and beat his teammate Alain Prost... by half a point.
 The only half-point in championship history.